 Although there are still some years to go to grocery stores, it is expected that proteins grown in the laboratory, such as Memphis Meats, generate more interest.

 Probiotics Are More Integrated With Meals

 Medical studies show that a healthy intestine is the foundation of general well-being and, more than ever, consumers seek food that supports self-care and healthy immune systems.
-According to Kroger, consumers will find in 2019 an increasing number of products rich in probiotics.
+According to Kroger, consumers will find this year an increasing number of products rich in probiotics.